 The net actuarial loss before tax of £24 million (2022: £464 million) for the BAA Pension Scheme resulted from an increase in obligations due to lower net discount rate of £70 million (2022: £1,835 million decrease), offset by an increase in assets of £37 million due to over performance relative to discount rates (2022: £2,109 million loss).
-In addition, there was a £42 million gain (2022: £11 million) attributable to updated demographic assumptions and a £33 million experience loss (2022: £201 million) when allowing for actual inflation.
+In addition, there was an £42 million gain (2022: £11 million) attributable to updated demographic assumptions and a £33 million experience loss (2022: £201 million) when allowing for actual inflation.

-The actuarial loss on change in financial assumptions is mainly attributable to an actuarial loss on liabilities resulting from a decrease in the net discount rate of 0.20% over the year, based on a discount rate assumption of 4.50% and an RPI inflation assumption of 3.30% which outstripped a gain on assets.
+The actuarial loss on change in financial assumptions is mainly attributable to a loss on assets which outstripped actuarial gains on liabilities resulting from a decrease in the net discount rate of 0.20% over the year, based on a discount rate assumption of 4.50% and an RPI inflation assumption of 3.30%.
 The discount rate used has decreased from 4.70% in 2022 to 4.50% in 2023 and is derived from the yield on 'high quality corporate bonds' of duration consistent with liabilities of the scheme.
-The Company adopted a multi-agency approach to setting the discount rate, i.e. for a bond to be treated as high quality it must have a AA (or equivalent) from at least two of the major ratings agencies.
+The Company adopted a multi-agency approach to setting the discount rate, i.e., for a bond to be treated as high quality it must have a AA (or equivalent) from at least two of the major ratings agencies.